- School Marketing

-- School Schools of Economics and Commerce
+- Department/Programme School of Economics and Commerce

 Dr. Andreas B. Eisingerich is Associate Professor of Marketing at Imperial College London Business School.
 He holds a BSc degree from the London School of Economics, and a PhD from the University of Cambridge, Judge Business School, where he also earned his master’s degree.
 Prior to joining Imperial College Business School, Dr. Eisingerich managed the Center for Global Innovation at the University of Southern California’s Marshall School of Business in Los Angeles.

 Dr. Eisingerich is best known for his work on consumer engagement and communication strategies, brand management, and service innovation.
 Current research projects are on the engagement of consumers in different business contexts, including e-commerce and healthcare, the management of brand extension portfolios for greater firm value as well as positive feedback effects of far brand extensions.
 Furthermore, Dr. Eisingerich studies brands’ resistance to negative information and the role of brand attachment in consumer-brand relationships.
 Research work on multinational innovation explores key determinants of firm innovativeness.